 Without sufficient water on a daily basis, you will likely experience dehydration, dry skin, tight fascia, stiffness, and constipation on a physical level.
 In life, you might experience a version of this “dryness”—lack of juiciness, when you overcommit in work or social situations, eat too many spicy meals, drink excessive amounts of alcohol or coffee, or place yourself in intense situations, like competing for first place in every sport without proper water and electrolyte balancing.
 A few simple activities such as eating cooling foods and spices, prioritizing leisure time, napping, planning a vacation, or scheduling free time each day to be creative can take you from the dry side of life back into the flow.
 Summer is ideally the time to chill and be outdoors as often as possible.
 Give yourself a break, you deserve it!

 One simple mindfulness practice I encourage people to consider in the summer is to become more conscious and aware of their water consumption and the temperature of the water they drink.
 Notice how it feels in your body (hot or cold) after drinking beverages that are room temperature, warm, or iced cold.
 If it’s hot out and you want to cool down, consider drinking a glass of room temperature water with cucumber and/or mint, adding a squeeze of lime to your drink, or making a cup of peppermint or rose tea to cool down instead of drinking iced cold beverages that may actually have the opposite effect of cooling you down.
-Once you become of aware of what water temperature works best for you, experiment and place sliced cucumbers or mint leaves in your water to keep you mellow and your water consumption steady.
+Once you become aware of what water temperature works best for you, experiment and place sliced cucumbers or mint leaves in your water to keep you mellow and your water consumption steady.
 Lenser will ensure that your drinking water meets the quality standards.

 If you are looking for some foods to help you stay cool and calm, here are a few suggestions for your next visit to the market: